 Resources required for the Gen3 Integrated Block for PCIe core have been estimated for the Virtex-7 FPGA (Table 2-1).
 These values were generated using the Vivado® Design Suite.
-The resources listed in Table 2-1 are for the default core configuration.
-(By default, the core has x1 and Gen3 speed.)
+The resources listed in Table 2-1 are for the default core configuration with Gen3 link speed.